-Overseas Expansion Support Desks, established at 152 branches nationwide cooperate with Japan External Trade Organization (JETRO), Organization for Small & Medium Enterprises and Regional Innovation (SME Support, Japan), Japan Federation of Bar Associations, and other external experts that support overseas expansion.
-The Micro Unit provides detailed support information according to the needs of customers by providing advice for first-time overseas expansion, information on overseas exhibitions and business meetings, and confirmation of local laws and regulations, required permits and licenses, and the details of contracts.
+Overseas Expansion Support Desks are established at 152 branches nationwide to actively support businesses that are working to expand overseas.
+JFC-Micro cooperates with Japan External Trade Organization (JETRO), Organization for Small & Medium Enterprises and Regional Innovation, JAPAN (SME Support, JAPAN), Japan Federation of Bar Associations, and other organizations that support overseas expansion.
+We establish consultations systems that can provide detailed support information according to the needs of customers by providing advice for first-time overseas expansion, information on overseas exhibitions and business matching events, and confirmation of local laws and regulations, required permits and licenses, and the details of contracts.

-Collaboration with Chambers of Commerce and Industry, Societies of Commerce and Industry, Environmental Health Trade Associations, and Regional Financial Institutions
+Collaboration with Regional Financial Institutions, Chambers of Commerce and Industry, Societies of Commerce and Industry, and Environmental Health Trade Associations